infobyte/faraday/CHANGELOG/3.14.0/white.md

- * ADD restless filter to multiples views
+ * ADD RESTless filter to multiples views, improving the searchs
- * ADD "extras" modal in options menu list, linking to other Faraday resources
+ * ADD "extras" modal in options menu, linking to other Faraday resources
  * ADD `import vulnerability templates` command to faraday-manage
  * ADD `generate nginx config` command to faraday-manage
- * ADD vulnerabilities severities count to host view
+ * ADD vulnerabilities severities count to host
- * ADD Active Agent columns to workspace list
+ * ADD Active Agent columns to workspace
- * ADD critical vulns count to workspace stats
+ * ADD critical vulns count to workspace
  * ADD `Remember me` login option
  * ADD distinguish host flag
  * ADD a create_date field to comments
  * FIX to use new webargs version
  * FIX Custom Fields view in KB (Vulnerability Templates)
- * FIX hardcoded role in session api
  * FIX bug on filter endpoint for vulnerabilities with offset and limit parameters
  * FIX bug raising `403 Forbidden` HTTP error when the first workspace was not active
  * FIX bug when changing the token expiration change